-Four courses are being offered this summer two by Merrimack faculty and two by Fairleigh Dickinson University faculty.
-Students choose two, one from Merrimack faculty, and one from FDU faculty to earn up to 7 Merrimack credits.
+Three courses are being offered this summer, two by Merrimack faculty and one by Fairleigh Dickinson University faculty.
+Students choose two and earn up to 8 Merrimack credits.

-INTER3430: Anatomy of Contemporary Britain, Prof. Nicholas Baldwin, Fairleigh Dickinson University
+INTER3430: Anatomy of Contemporary Britain, Prof. Nicholas Baldwin, Fairleigh Dickinson University, 3 credits

 Fulfills a Social Science Requirement in the LS Core

 A special 3 credit inter-disciplinary program intended as a helpful companion to finding oneself not only in a foreign country but also in a foreign culture.
 It has been specially designed to introduce the student to the environment and life-style of Britain today, and to set these in their necessary context.
 Common use of ‘English’ language in both the United States and Britain often conceals essential differences that exist in culture and in attitudes.
 These differences will be identified and explored through the study of a variety of topics both in the classroom setting and outside.
 Students will be encouraged to focus their own observations in order to deepen and broaden their understanding of Britain, its inhabitants and its culture, and to do so in a way that will enable them to reflect more fully upon their own country, culture and ‘way of life’.
 Just because things may be - indeed are - different, does not make them, by virtue of that fact alone, either ‘better’ or ‘worse’ than what individuals are used to and find comfortable within their own home environment.
 ‘Different’ should not be a value judgment.
 There are reasons why differences occur, reasons why things are the way they are.
 It is the task of the student to pinpoint these reasons, to ascertain why.
 In doing this, one will be able to come to an awareness - and greater understanding - of Contemporary Britain.